ClarityCafe/Clara/CONTRIBUTING.md

 we use Travis for Code Verification.
 If your code fails at runtime.
 It will not be merged until it's fixed.

+there's exception if the linter is a bitch.